Results and conjectures related to a conjecture of Erd\H{o}s concerning primitive sequences: Introduction

 \textbf{Conjecture 2 (\erdos{} and Zhang \cite{ez1}):}~\\ For any primitive sequence $\A \neq \{1\}$ and any positive integer $n$, we have:

-In \cite{z1}, Zhang proved the \erdos{} conjecture for a primitive sequence $\A$ ($\A \neq \{1\}$) satisfying $d°(\A) \leq 4$ and in \cite{z}, he proved it for the particular case of homogeneous sequences and for some other primitive sequences slightly more complicated.
+In \cite{z1}, Zhang proved the \erdos{} conjecture for a primitive sequence $\A$ ($\A \neq \{1\}$) satisfying $d°(\A) \leq 4$ and in \cite{z}, he proved it for the particular case of homogeneous sequences and for some other slightly more complicated primitive sequences.
 To our knowledge, these are the only significant results that were obtained in the direction of proving \erdos{}'s conjecture.

 To know more about the primitive sequences, the reader can consult the excellent book of Halberstam and Roth \cite[Chapter 5]{hr}.